containers/automation_images/README.md

    Use this VM to
    [build and then import base-level VM image](README.md#the-base-images-overview-step-3) for supported platforms (Fedora or Ubuntu; as of this writing).
-In other words, convert generic distribution provided VM Images, into a form capable of being booted as *GCE VMs*.
+For GCE use, convert the generic distribution provided QCOW files, into bootable *GCE VMs*.
+For AWS, boot the pre-build AMI's, add minimal tooling, and save them as private, non-expiring AMIs.
 In parallel, build Fedora and Ubuntu container images and push them to ``quay.io/libpod/<name>_podman``

-4. [Boot a *GCE VM* from each image produced in step 3](README.md#the-last-part-first-overview-step-4).
+4. [Boot *VMs* from each image produced in step 3](README.md#the-last-part-first-overview-step-4).
-   Execute necessary
-   scripts to customize image for use by containers-project automation.
+   Execute the necessary scripts to customize images for use by various containers-project automation.
+Mainly this involves installing build & test dependencies, but also includes some kernel and systemd services configuration.
-   In other words, install packages and scripts needed for Future incarnations of the VM to run automated tests.

 ## The last part first (overview step 4)